OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	self.create_passthru('transmission.ratio2')
 	# ...
 	# ...
-	self.create_passthru('chasis.mass_vehicle')
-	self.create_passthru('chasis.Cf')
+	self.create_passthru('chassis.mass_vehicle')
+	self.create_passthru('chassis.Cf')

 Now, the Vehicle assembly has its own inputs and outputs and can be accessed just like in any other component.
 As the name implies, these passthroughs purely pass data from the assembly input to the contained component inputs.
 As such, there is no unit conversion as this would not be computationally efficient.
-The engine example problem actually contains components that expects inputs to be in English units (Engine and Transmisson) as well as a component that expects inputs to be in metric (Chasis).
-There are two inputs that are required by components with units that differ from the assembly level -- velocity and tire_circumference.
+The engine example problem actually contains components that expect inputs to be in English units (Engine and Transmission) as well as a component that expects inputs to be in metric (Chassis).
+Two inputs are required by components with units that differ from the assembly level---velocity and tire_circumference.
 Unit conversion must be performed on these, so they need to be handled by regular component connections.
 To accomplish this, the inputs must be declared in the class header:

 .. _Code7a: